 I’ll spend the extra time stretching because it feels good to stretch and I’ll feel more mobile and flexible.

-Again, it’s not a training day, so I’ll spend extra time on this.
+Again, it’s not a training day, so I’ll spend extra time here.

 Foaming rolling is another one those things that makes you feel better.

-When the back and hips are sore, you bet I’ll spend some extra time on the foam roller working on the deeper tissues, muscles, and fascia.
+When the back and hips are sore, I’ll spend some extra time on the foam roller working on the deeper tissues, muscles, and fascia.

-I like the foam roller, but I don’t always get on a roller everyday.
+I like the foam roller, but I don’t get on a roller everyday.

 Recovery days are great days to take advantage of this.

-Foam rolling is like stretching, it’s a debated topic.
+Foam rolling is like stretching and it’s a hugely debated topic.

-If it makes you feel good, then do it.
+If it makes you feel good, do it.

 If you’re sore, tight, or have mobility issues, break out the foam roller on the recovery day.